Program Learning Outcomes

 Research & Analytical Skills

-• The student demonstrates knowledge of basic steps involved in scholarly research, including locating and critically evaluating scholarly and other information sources relevant to the chosen topic.
-The student can recognize and demonstrate a basic understanding of research methods used in the various subfields of anthropology, including but not limited to participant observation, thick description, lab and field analysis, and interviewing.
+- The student demonstrates knowledge of the basic steps involved in scholarly research, including locating and critically evaluating scholarly and other information sources relevant to the chosen topic.
+The student can recognize and demonstrate a basic understanding of research methods used in the various subfields of anthropology, including—but not limited to— participant observation, thick description, laboratory and field analysis, and interviewing.

 Understanding of Long-Term Changes in Human Behavior and Conditions in Deep Time